divaprotocol/oracles/README.md

 # Upcoming changes
 * `expiryDate` will be renamed to `expiryTime`

+# Settlement process in DIVA
+Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) to learn about oracles and the settlement process in DIVA.

 # DIVA Queries
 Pool parameters are stored at the time of pool creation and can be queried in the following two ways:
 1. DIVA smart contract via the `getPoolParameters` function